Save big (up to $1,875) on small business tools with our free membership, business.com+

 Even if you’ve chosen to bootstrap, stay open to outside funding sources.
 You don’t want to miss out on opportunities to grow or boost your business with other creative minds.

-Kimberlee Leonard and Mehul Rajput contributed to this article.
+Kimberlee Leonard and Mehul Rajput contributed to the reporting and writing in this article.

 Did you find this content helpful?